-Team members discussed the impact of this new workplace on their daily lives, and how it helps them work more effectively.
+Team members discussed the impact of this new workplace design on their daily lives, and how it helps them work more effectively.

 Principal Lead, Digital Transformation, Design & Innovation

-As well as being visually striking, the space is functional and practical.
+As well as being visually striking, the workplace design is functional and practical.
 Its exterior walls feature prominent arched bay windows and writeable surfaces that make them natural locations for breakout sessions and brainstorming, while retaining a mix of formal and informal meeting spaces at the rear of the office.
 The meeting rooms’ sliding walls allow them to be instantly transformed into larger boardrooms.
 Even the soft furniture is lightweight and moveable, maximising both the ease of rearrangement and spatial flexibility.

 “The most important thing for us is the collaboration… it’s that freedom that is the most important thing, I can’t fault this, it’s great.”